Colorectal Cancer Screening

 Screening with Stool Testing

 The least expensive colorectal cancer (CRC) screening test is the fecal occult blood test (FOBT).
 Occult means hidden or not seen by the eye.
-These tests take a sample of stool and use a chemical solution to see if there is blood in the stool.
-For this test, there are a few things you should do to prepare.
-These restrictions lower the chance of having a false-positive result.
+These tests take a sample of stool and use a chemical solution to check for blood in your stool.
+There are a few things you need to do to prepare for this test.
+To lower your chance of having a false-positive result (comes back positive but is really a negative result):

-• You cannot take aspirin and NSAID products (ibuprofen, Naprosyn) for 7 days before the testing.
+• Do not take aspirin or NSAID products (ibuprofen, Naprosyn) for 7 days before the testing.

-• For 3 days before testing, avoid vitamin C, iron, eating red meat, and some raw vegetables (including broccoli, beets, bananas).
+• For 3 days before testing, avoid vitamin C, iron, eating red meat, and some raw vegetables/fruits (including broccoli, beets, and bananas).

 • The test must be done on two or three bowel movements that are consecutive (one after the other).

 For it to be most useful, this test should be done every year.
-If the test is positive, you will have a colonoscopy to find and treat the cause of the positive test.
-How reliable the stool blood test is varies greatly from one brand of test to another and is also affected by the procedure used to process the test.
+If the test is positive, you will then have a colonoscopy to find and treat the cause of the positive test.
+The stool blood test results can vary based on the brand of test.
+Results can also be affected by the procedure used to process the test.

-FIT (fecal immunochemical test) is more specific for human blood and is not affected by diet.
-You will not need to follow the dietary restrictions mentioned above.
-The test costs more than FOBT and it is not clear yet if it is better.
+Fecal immunochemical test (FIT) checks for hidden blood in your stool from your lower intestines.
+This test is not affected by diet.
+FIT costs more than FOBT, and it is not clear yet if it is better.
 While it seems that 2 FIT test results are better than 1, the perfect number of tests per year is not yet known.
+FIT uses an at-home testing kit that your provider can order for you.

-Stool testing for blood is certainly better than no screening at all.
-The concern is that advanced adenomas or early cancers are not likely to bleed all the time so they may not be detected by this test.
+FIT and FOBT testing are certainly better than no screening at all.
+The concern is that advanced adenomas or early cancers are not likely to bleed all the time, so they may not be found by these tests.
 You may have a negative test even though there is cancer in your colon.
-The tests must be done more than once and repeated each year to have the best chance of detecting cancer.
-These tests are less effective in detecting tumors on the right side of the colon than on the left.
-Studies have found that more than half of the cancers are found on the right side of the colon in women and on the left side in men.
+The tests must be done more than once and repeated each year to have the best chance of finding cancer.
+These tests are less effective in finding tumors on the right side of your colon than on the left.

-Some patients will receive a false-positive result and no cancer will be found on further testing.
-Studies are being done to figure out how well this test detects adenomas (pre-cancers), though it appears to be far less sensitive for these.
-The test is also less sensitive in detecting tumors on the right side of the colon than on the left.
-As with FOBT, if you have a positive sDNA test you will need to have a diagnostic colonoscopy done.
+It is possible to have a false-positive result, and no cancer will be found on further testing.
+Multi-targeted tests are considered highly sensitive when detecting cancer and moderately sensitive when detecting pre-cancer polyps.
+These tests are also less sensitive in detecting tumors on the right side of the colon than on the left.
+As with FOBT, if you have a positive mt-sDNA or mt-sRNA test, you will need to have a colonoscopy done.

 Screening with Endoscopy